Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D20
+A bit of slow progress recently but I've done more of the Treehouse course today working through blocks and different methods to call them eg. block.call or yield

 ### R1D19
 SQL tasks at work today.
 I’m prepping the annual plan and got to build a stored procedure that utilised CTE’s in order to perform a left join on a select distinct clause.
 I havent done that before and was satisfying to solve he problem of why my initial solution had tripled the budget (dodgy non-unique join).
 I also fathomed out how to perform an escape on strings with single quote marks.
 If I hadnt studied basic ruby I wouldnt even know what that meant.
 In SQL you escape a quote with anoother quote eg. ‘Southend’’s group of CCG’’s’